-Elections results too close to call for Proposition 123, a ballot measure to fund affordable housing
+Proposition 123: Colorado affordable housing measure too close to call

 Housing prices in Colorado are making it too hard for many households to afford rent or buy their own home.
 The new programs proposed under Proposition 123 could help Coloradans participate in the housing market now and in the future.
 Creating more homes will allow residents and essential workers to remain in their communities, proponents said.

 Grand Junction Mayor Stout in early October said Proposition 123 was designed to keep affordable housing funding in Colorado neighborhoods and would offer local leaders control when trying to address housing challenges facing their residents.
-In Mesa County, the average cost of buying a home has increased 30% percent in the last two years, she said.
+In Mesa County, the average cost of buying a home has increased 30% percent in the past two years, she said.
 Simultaneously, Grand Junction has an apartment vacancy rate of about 2%, meaning people looking for an apartment have few options for housing in town, she added.

 If Proposition 123 passes, local governments such as Grand Junction could apply for funding to ensure more affordable housing developments are created and that they stay affordable, Stout has said.
 An affordable housing equity program outlined in Proposition 123 would also give renters a path to homeownership while they’re still renting and could help them build equity and generational wealth, Stout added.